 Kenwood Humidivents© constantly monitor the internal environment and will automatically activate when excessive moisture is present, such as when showers are used or if the humidity within the room becomes excessive.
-These units are SELV rated for use within a bathroom environment and will effectively prevent condensation and mould growth.
+These efficient units will effectively prevent condensation and mould growth.

 Kenwood Heat Recovery System (Suitable for single rooms such as bedrooms or smaller lounge areas)